8:30 AM CONTEMPLATIVE WORSHIP – PAUSED FOR THE SUMMER - WORSHIP AT 9:30

 On the first Sunday of the month we celebrate communion together.
 This is a ritual expression of the love and care God shows us.
 You are welcome to participate, or not, as are your children.
 Through prayer, we express our intention and hope for the world, calling upon and joining with the transforming power of God.

-If Christian or reformed worship is foreign to you, please visit and check us out, and if you have questions feel free to ask.
+If Christian or reformed worship is new to you, please visit and check us out, and if you have questions feel free to ask.
 Participate as little or as much as you wish – we want you to feel comfortable here.